by-jp/www.byjp.me/content/notes/twitter/7781470854/index.md

 - imported
 - from-twitter
 ---
-It was a dark and stormy night and the captain said to his mate, "Tell us a story mate!", and this is what he said: http://sn.im/u36pr
+It was a dark and stormy night and the captain said to his mate, "Tell us a story mate!", and this is what he said: {{< linkrot "http://sn.im/u36pr" >}}